South Africa's political parties

 of Africans in particular and black people in general from political and economic

 bondage.
 It means uplifting the quality of life of all South Africans, especially the

 Democratic Alliance (DA)

 South Africa's official opposition party, the Democratic Alliance, formerly known as

 the Democratic Party (DP), espouses liberal democracy and free market principles.

-The party's forerunner was the Progressive Federal Party (PFP), whose veteran
+The party's forerunner was the Progressive Federal Party (PFP),

 politician Helen Suzman was its only representative in the white Parliament for many